FREQUENTLY ASKED QUESTIONS

 Throughout his life of struggle and happiness, this great star never ceased pursuing his dreams.
 Other than his marriage to a Japanese actress, there is very little information readily available on his private life.
 (Submitted by devoted Zatoichi fan, 'Sakura Girl')

+Can you provide a listing of all the Zatoichi film titles?
 Here is a chronological listing of the titles.
 (DVD title, followed by VHS title, if applicable.)

 1. The Tale of Zatoichi (The Life and Opinion of Masseur Ichi)